zalando-zmon/zmon-docs/docs/intro.rst

     "type":"host", "role":"cassandra-host"
   }

 The check command itself is an executable Python_ expression.
-ZMON provides a lot of custom functions that are bound to the selected entity.
-The following example uses our PostgreSQL wrapper to execute a query on every shard defined above.
+ZMON provides many custom functions that are bound to the selected entity.
+The following example uses a PostgreSQL wrapper to execute a query on every shard defined above:

 .. code-block:: python